Andrew-71/tardim-in-control/README.md

 ### How to use
 * Place the Digital Interface peripheral inside your TARDIM.
-* Connect a computer to the peripheral using a wired modem and wrap it with `peripheral.wrap()`.
+* Connect a computer to the peripheral using a wired modem and wrap it with `peripheral.wrap`/`peripheral.find`.
 * Call one of the many methods available to you!

 All the methods can be found in the [Javadoc](http://andrey71.me/TARDIM-ic-docs/su/a71/tardim_ic/tardim_ic/DigitalInterfacePeripheral.html)